Where Craft Meets Culture: Marikina Shoe Bazaar 2025 Brings Together the City’s Finest Artisans

 Barangay and SK funds were also helpful, as top contenders like Barangay Granada added more than P1 million from their coffers for the annual event.
 And just last year, Barangay Granada was again the recipient of the prize, two succeeding years in a row, back-to-back.

-Of course, the event wouldn’t be complete without the support of its corporate sponsors, mostly local malls like SM, Ayala, Megaworld’s The Upper East, and the sugar-industry firms who underwrote materials or talent fees.
+Of course, the event wouldn’t be complete without the support of its corporate sponsors, mostly local malls like SM, Ayala, Megaworld’s The Upper East, and the sugar-industry firms that underwrote materials or talent fees.

 May–July: